top of page

 Introduction

-On any given day here at Driveline, I will be approached by a handful of athletes who are dealing with some form of pain or discomfort.
-My primary job is to guide these athletes in how to manage and resolve their current problems while still training hard day after day.
-The fact of the matter is that Performance ≠ Health.
-When you are training to elevate your skill set in order to play at a higher level, you run the risk of encountering periods of pain or even injury.
-But, you can’t play if you’re hurt and the key to a successful training program isn’t the exact exercise selection or methodology.
-It’s having a strategy to monitor and finely tune the necessary variables in order to push the performance needle forward while managing workload appropriately to ensure you get to see the fruits of your labor.
+On any given day at Driveline, I encounter several athletes dealing with various forms of pain or discomfort.
+My primary job is to guide these athletes on how to manage and resolve their issues while maintaining a rigorous training regimen.
+The reality is that performance does not equal health.
+When training to elevate your skills and play at a higher level, you risk encountering periods of pain or even injury.
+But you can’t play if you’re hurt.
+The key to a successful training program isn’t just the exercise selection or methodology.
+It’s about having a strategy to monitor and finely tune the necessary variables to push performance forward while managing workload appropriately to ensure you see the fruits of your labor.

 Acute vs. Chronic Workload